Alice (novel series): Analysis

 The Alice novel series, which includes 28 books, has 2.5 million copies in circulation.
-Naylor's ability to narrate Alice McKinley's life as she ages across 28 books is highlighted by Edie Ching, an instructor who specializes in children's literature at the University of Maryland, who remarks: "The fact that Phyllis could write a series in which her main character went from childhood to adulthood over time — and in each book was fully realized at that particular stage of her life — shows her depth and talent as a writer".
+Naylor's ability to narrate Alice McKinley's life as she ages across 28 books is highlighted by Edie Ching, an instructor who specializes in children's literature at the University of Maryland, who remarks: "The fact that Phyllis could write a series in which her main character went from childhood to adulthood over time—and in each book was fully realized at that particular stage of her life—shows her depth and talent as a writer".

 In 2003, the Alice novel series, according to the Baltimore Sun, was the most controversial novel series because of the illicit sexual content.
 The American Library Association's list from 2000 to 2009 states that the books in the Alice series were the second most frequently banned books in the decade, following the Harry Potter series.
 The series covers many controversial topics that are included in young-adult literature like masturbation, menstruation, and the evolution both physically and mentally of the main character.
 In The Grooming of Alice, Alice inspects her genitalia in a manner common to teaching the audience, most often a child, about sex.
-In the fourth book in the series, All But Alice, Alice, Lester, and her father converse about a song called "My Necrophiliac Brother"; school libraries in a Minnesota district banned the book.
+In the fourth book in the series, All But Alice, Alice, Lester, and her father converse about a song called "My Necrophiliac Lover"; school libraries in a Minnesota district banned the book.
 In Webb City, Missouri, multiple Alice books were removed from the shelves of school libraries in 2002 due to the use of homosexuality in the narrative.